Eye Exercises for Presbyopia

 Arm’s Length Focusing

 The premise for this exercise is the same as the distant object exercise.
 Here, you need to extend your arm away from your body and put your hand into the ‘thumbs up’ position.
-Focus on your thumb and then slowly bring your thumb towards your face and keep your thumb in focus.
+Take a few seconds to focus your vision on your thumb.
+Then, slowly move your thumb toward your face.

-When it gets too difficult to focus on your thumb, then move your arm slowly back out to the extended position but continue to stay focused on the thumb.
+When it gets too difficult to focus on your thumb, start moving your arm slowly back out to the extended position.
+However, keep your vision focused on your thumb.
+This is where it gets challenging!

-Keep going for about three to five minutes.
-Never take your focus away from your thumb.
+Keep this process going for about three to five minutes.
+Remember, don’t shift your focus away from your thumb!

 Clock Face Exercise

 Complete this exercise last and use it as a cool-down exercise.
-Imagine that you have a clock face in front of your eyes.
-Move your eyes vertically from 6 to 12 o’clock.
+For this one, all you need is your imagination and a comfortable place to sit.
+When you feel settled, picture a clock face in front of your eyes.
+Then, move your eyes vertically from six to 12 o’clock.
 Do these movements 20 times.
-Then move your eyes from 9 to 3 o’clock.
+Then move your eyes from nine to three o’clock.
 Again, do this 20 times.

 By completing these basic eye exercises and ensuring that you’re getting enough vitamins and minerals, you can enjoy better vision for many, many years to come.
-As we begin to get older, our eyes will naturally start to deteriorate.
-Presbyopia is incredibly common as we age.
-To combat this natural process of aging, do these simple exercises every day.
-They should take you no more than 20 minutes a day and can really improve your life as you age.
+Exercises are truly one of the best presbyopia natural treatments.
+By taking 20 minutes to complete some of these routines, you can do a lot to preserve and even improve your vision as you age.

 “The reason for this change is not clear, but it is thought that it might be caused by the loss of power to the muscles that control the lens of the eye.”